george-sp/android_develop_training/03. Building Apps with Multimedia/03. Printing Content/README.md

 - You cannot use JavaScript in a HTML document to trigger printing.|

 > **Note:** The content of a WebView object that is included in a layout can also be printed once it has loaded a document.

+#### Printing Custom Documents
+- This lesson shows you how you connect to the Android print manager, create a print adapter and build content for printing.

+For application that focus on graphic output, creating beautiful printed pages is a key feature.
+The print output for these types of application requires precise control of everything that goes into the page, including fonts, text flow, page breaks, headers, footers and graphic elements.

+_(Creating print output that is completely customized for your application requires more programming investment than the previously discussed approaches.
+You must build components that communicate with the print framework, adjust to printer settings, draw page elements and manage printing on multiple pages.)_